Duke vs. South Carolina Women's Basketball Predictions & Picks - December 3

 South Carolina Performance Insights

-- The Gamecocks put up 94.5 points per game (fourth in college basketball) while allowing 50.3 per outing (ninth in college basketball).
-They have a +265 scoring differential and outscore opponents by 44.2 points per game.
+- The Gamecocks' +265 scoring differential (outscoring opponents by 44.2 points per game) is a result of putting up 94.5 points per game (fourth in college basketball) while giving up 50.3 per outing (eighth in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.